hmcts/sscs-evidence-share/README.md

 There is no need to remove postgres and java or similar core images.

+### Running Functional Tests Locally

+To run the functional tests copy the `application-local-through-aat.yaml` file contents into `application.yaml`.
+(DO NOT COMMIT THIS FILE)

+Then run `SscsEvidenceShareApplication` using IntelliJ.
+Once this has started you will see `Cause: Connection refused: localhost/127.0.0.1:5671` however this doesn't appear to cause issues.

+Then you can run whichever functional tests you want to run, you can debug by running the test and `SscsEvidenceShareApplication` at the same time in debug mode.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details